corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 2. Add CorDapps that you would like to synchronize to `settings.conf`, which is located in the root of the local repository created on the previous step (`~/.corda-updates/settings.conf` by default).
 Please refer to [this](#hocon-configuration) section for more details about the configuration file format.
 3. Download `corda-updates-app` jar or build it by yourself.
 TODO: download link here
 4. Install the CorDapp to the network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.conf` created on the step #2.
-5. If you are going to use [Corda-based transports](#corda-updates-transport) - then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
+5. If you are going to use [Corda transport](#corda-updates-transport) - then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
 6. Schedule periodic synchronization by invoking [ScheduleSyncFlow](#scheduling-synchronisation) from the Corda shell of every participant node.
 7. Done.
 When published, all updates will appear in the local repositories of participants.
 Please bear in mind that node administrators will still have to [install updates manually](https://docs.corda.net/releases/release-M8.2/creating-a-cordapp.html#installing-apps).